Is Spread Betting Tax Free In The UK?

 Pro and Cons Table For Spread Betting Taxes

-In general, there are many spread betting advantages, including leverage trading, a wide variety of markets to bet on, and low trading fees.
-However, one of the main benefits is the exemption of capital gains and stamp duty tax.
+We have found a number of different spread betting advantages, such as leverage trading, a wide variety of markets to bet on, and low trading fees.
+One of the main benefits, we feel, is the exemption of capital gains tax and stamp duty.

-Although these are benefits, you should also consider the cons of tax-free spread betting – especially if you are a professional spread bettor or spread betting is your sole income.
+It’s important that we stress these benefits are only for retail account holders.
+The situation is different if you are a professional spread bettor or if spread betting is your sole income.

 pros and cons of spread betting